Stiffstream/restinio/README.md

-In addition to async handling feature we though it would be nice for such library to keep track of what is going on with connections and control timeouts on operations of reading request from socket, handling request and writing resposne to socket.
+In addition to async handling feature we though it would be nice for such library to keep track of what is going on with connections and control timeouts on operations of reading request from socket, handling request and writing response to socket.
 And a header-only design is a plus.

 And it happens that under such conditions you don't have a lot of options.